masnugro/Junos/Paragon_Automation/PA2.2/BGP-LS.md

 set groups p2p-protocols protocols isis interface <*> point-to-point set groups p2p-protocols protocols ospf area 0.0.0.0 interface <*> interface-type p2p
 ```
-## Paragon Workers
+## Paragon Controller

 ```
 How do we know the Paragon Automation IP for BGP-LS connection is 100.123.42.2 ?

-First we login into one of PA workers node and search a pod contains "bmp"
+First we login into one of PA controllers node and search a pod contains "bmp"

 @controller-1:~# kubectl get pods -A | grep bmp pf-74b36a89-070d-4e34-b55b-bc180df84bd1   bmp-5f589697b4-xdhrw                                          3/3     Running     0              19d